-Looking for the top things to do when you visit Budapest in 2021 and beyond?
+Looking for the top things to do when you visit Budapest in 2022 and beyond?
 Step right up!
-We’re immensely excited about the Hungarian capital at the moment, and we have a whole host of reasons why you should include this Central European destination on your wish list for future travels.
+We’re immensely excited about the Hungarian capital at the moment.
+We have a whole host of reasons why you should include this Central European destination on your wish list for future travels.
 Here are just a few of the most important reasons why Budapest is on the must-visit list of some of the world’s most intrepid travellers and deserves a spot of honour on yours as well:

 Budapest sightseeing is top-notch

 Budapest tourist attractions are renowned the world over.
 The top 10 things to do in Budapest include the following:

-Danube River.
-Budapest is bisected by the Danube River.
+Danube River: Budapest is bisected by the Danube River.
 Its 19th-century Chain Bridge connects the hilly Buda district with flat Pest.
-You can simply walk along it to enjoy the scenery, or you can book a cruise to get closer to the action.
+You can walk along it to enjoy the scenery.
+Alternatively, you could book a cruise to get even closer to the action.

-Castle Hill.
-Castle Hill is a kilometre-long limestone plateau towering 170m above the Danube.
-It contains some of Budapest’s most important medieval monuments and museums and is a Unesco World Heritage Site.
+Castle Hill: Castle Hill is a kilometre-long limestone plateau towering 170m above the Danube.
+It contains some of Budapest’s most important medieval monuments and museums and is therefore a Unesco World Heritage Site.

 Buda Castle: Buda Castle is the historical castle and palace complex of the Hungarian kings in Budapest.

-Hungarian Parliament Building.
-The Hungarian Parliament Building numbers among the city’s foremost attractions, drawing nearly 700,000 visitors each year.
-It is known as one of the best examples of Gothic Revival and Renaissance Revival architecture in the world.
+Hungarian Parliament Building: The Hungarian Parliament Building numbers among the city’s foremost attractions.
+Nearly 700,000 visitors admire this building each year.
+In fact, it is one of the best examples of Gothic Revival and Renaissance Revival architecture in the world!

-Hungarian State Opera House.
-The Hungarian State Opera House is renowned as one of the finest examples of Neo-Renaissance architecture in existence today.
-It is being refurbished, but tours of the building are still on offer.
+Hungarian State Opera House: The Hungarian State Opera House is renowned as one of the finest examples of Neo-Renaissance architecture in existence today.
+While it is currently being refurbished, tours are still available.

-Kőbánya Caves.
-During the Second World War, tunnels were created beneath the city’s 10th district to assemble aircraft engines and for use as a civilian bomb shelter.
+Kőbánya Caves: During the Second World War, tunnels were created beneath the city’s 10th district to assemble aircraft engines in addition to being used as a civilian bomb shelter.
 It is now very popular with cave divers.